Planning arrangements for your loved one

 Planning lasting memorialisation

 Creating a lasting memorial is an important step in honouring your loved one.
-All headstones and granite work at our cemeteries must be completed by qualified Stonemasons, and to ensure the highest standards of safety and craftsmanship, they must be members of the Monumental Mason Society of South Australia.
-If you are choosing a bronze plaque, our team can gently guide you through the design process in our office — including layout, emblems, and inscription details — and we will arrange the installation for you.
+All headstones and granite work at our cemeteries must be completed by qualified Stonemasons to ensure the highest standards of safety and craftsmanship.
+If you are choosing a bronze plaque, our team can design this with you including layout, emblems, and inscription details and the installation.
 We also offer refurbishment options should your existing memorial require care over time.
-We’re here to help you create something beautiful and enduring, crafted with respect and attention to detail.

 Understanding tenure periods

-Each burial or cremation site is issued with a set tenure period.
-Lawn and cremation sites are offered with either 25 or 50 years of tenure, while vaults are issued with 50 or 99 years.
+Each burial or cremation site is issued with a set tenure period which differ depending on the site.
 Over time, any person may extend the tenure on a site in 5-year increments, bringing it back up to a full active 50 years for lawn and cremation sites, or 99 years for vaults.
 As the expiry date approaches, we will contact the Interment Right Holder — and any nominated contacts — to guide you through the renewal process.
 To ensure you receive these important reminders, please keep your contact details up to date with us.
-If you believe your site may be close to expiry, or may have already expired, we encourage you to proceed with the renewal process as soon as possible.
-Our team is here to assist you gently at every step.
+If you believe your site may be close to expiry, or may have already expired, we encourage you to proceed with a renewal as soon as possible.

 Visiting and remembering

 We warmly welcome you to visit our cemeteries at any time to spend quiet moments with your loved ones.
-Our grounds are open to pedestrians 24 hours a day, offering peaceful spaces for reflection, remembrance, and connection.
+Our grounds are open to pedestrians 24 hours a day.
 We encourage all visitors to treat the parks with care and respect, ensuring they remain comforting places for every family.
 Children and pets are very welcome — we simply ask that dogs remain on a lead and that owners clean up after them to help keep the grounds pleasant for everyone.
 Whether you come often or only occasionally, our parks are here for you, providing a gentle and respectful environment to honour those you hold close.

 Frequently asked questions

 We understand that planning a memorial or making cemetery arrangements can raise many questions.
-Our Frequently Asked Questions section provides clear, helpful information to guide you through the process — whether you’re planning ahead or arranging a service at the time of need.
+Our Frequently Asked Questions section provides clear, helpful information to guide you through the process.

 Still have a questions?